-- 1. the information criterion suggests the use of parsimonious models that usually take the form of parametric models based on strong assumptions; note the information criterion is emphasized by an influential view in philosophy of science which stresses falsifiability as a criterion for the scientific character of a theory [Popper (1968)]; - 2. in contrast, compatibility with observed data is most easily satisfied by vague models which impose few restrictions; vague models may take the form of parametric models with a large number of free parameters or nonparametric models which involve an infinite set of free parameters and thus allow for weak assumptions.
+1. the information criterion suggests the use of parsimonious models that usually take the form of parametric models based on strong assumptions; note the information criterion is emphasized by an influential view in philosophy of science that stresses falsifiability as a criterion for the scientific character of a theory (Popper 1968);

+2. in contrast, compatibility with observed data is most easily satisfied by vague models that impose few restrictions; vague models may take the form of parametric models with a large number of free parameters or non-parametric models that involve an infinite set of free parameters and thus allow for weak assumptions.